abcxyz/abc/README.md

   user-provided input named `service_name`).

 The following is an example spec file.
-It has a single templated file, `main.go`, and during template rendering all instances of the word `world` are replaced by a user-provided string.
+It has a single templated file, `contents/main.go`, and during template rendering all instances of the word `world` are replaced by a user-provided string.
 Thus "hello, world" is transformed into "hello, $whatever" in `main.go`.